 Yeah, the usual blabla.

-But being who she is, aka excessively concerned with minor details and thus feeling compelled to finish what she had started, she continued reading after brushing away the rest of the snow from the base of the stone.
-Mumbling to herself, her eyes strained to follow the faded lines.
+But being who she is, aka excessively concerned with minor details and thus feeling compelled to finish what she has started, she continues reading after brushing away the rest of the snow from the base of the stone.
+Mumbling to herself, her eyes strain to follow the faded lines.

 ‘… and Varinn colored them, in memory of-’

 Of who?
 And what about this Varinn character?
 I’m sure I’ve heard that name somewhere.
 The answer lays in who the stone commemorates…

 The unexpectedly interesting scripture seems to continue into the frozen earth, and desperately she looks for something she could use to dig.